jijisduty/stock_alert/README.md

 # stock_alert
-This python code takes a web link on the bug.co.il site and checks if the item is in stock.
-If it is, sends an alert via a telegram bot
+This python code checks if the Playstation 5 is in stock on the Bug.co.il website, and with a telegram bot sends a message to the specified chat ID.
+You need to modify the token and chat_id.
+You can set it to run every x minutes with a cron job on your server.